-KCSIE 2023 states that a schools should have a child centred and coordinated approach to safeguarding and this is mirrored by the work that we do as a Trust.
-Paragraph 4 (KSCIE 2023, pg6) states that for the purpose of the Guidance, Safeguarding and promoting the welfare of children is defined as: -
+KCSIE 2024 states that a schools should have a child centred and coordinated approach to safeguarding and this is mirrored by the work that we do as a Trust.
+Paragraph 4 (KSCIE 2024, pg7) states that for the purpose of the Guidance, Safeguarding and promoting the welfare of children is defined as:

-- protecting children from maltreatment. - preventing impairment of children's mental health or development. - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+- Providing help and support to meet the needs of children as soon as problems emerge. - Protecting children from maltreatment, whether that is within or outside the home, including online. - Preventing impairment of children's mental health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes.